crowdin/mobile-sdk-ios/README.md

 ```[CrowdinSDK start];```

-If you have pure Objective-C project than you will need to do some additional steps:
+If you have pure Objective-C project, then you will need to do some additional steps:

 - ```$(TOOLCHAIN_DIR)/usr/lib/swift/$(PLATFORM_NAME)``` to your Library Search Paths.
 - Add ```use_frameworks!``` to your Podfile.